The Psychology honors program features:

 1) a faculty mentor and

-2) collaborative research with faculty which results in a senior thesis.
+2) collaborative research with faculty that results in a senior thesis.

-Students are encouraged to apply for acceptance to the honors program by the first week of November during their junior year at Stony Brook.
+Students are encouraged to apply for acceptance to the honors program by the middle of April during their junior year at Stony Brook.
 The honors program application is available online at https://www.stonybrook.edu/commcms/psychology/undergraduate/advising/forms.
-The latest point at which students may enroll in the honors program is three semesters prior to graduation.
-To be eligible for the honors program, a student must have a cumulative g.p.a. of 3.20 or higher and a g.p.a. of 3.50 or higher in courses required for the Psychology major.
-A student whose cumulative grade point average falls below 3.00 may be dropped from the honors program.
+The latest point at which students may enroll in the honors program is two semesters prior to graduation.

 Conferral of honors in Psychology requires the following:

-- Successful completion of a senior thesis while enrolled in PSY 495 and 496
+Successful completion of a senior thesis while enrolled in PSY 495 and PSY 496

-The Psychology honors program is followed for three semesters.
-During the spring of their junior year, students enroll in PSY 399 Junior Honors Seminar; during the senior year they enroll in PSY 495 (first semester) and 496 (second semester) Senior Honors Se minar.
+Timeline: The Psychology honors program is followed for two semesters.
+During the spring of their junior year, students apply to carry out a proposed independent honors project with a mentor who has approved that project.
+During the senior year, students carry out the project as they enroll in PSY 495 (fall semester) and 496 (spring semester).